kbr19-thu/kbr19-thu.github.io/content/post/AGU23/index.md

 ---
-title: AGU23
+title: Our three abstracts were accepted by AGU 2023 Annual Meeting!
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+# subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
 summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.